-important: If the sale, exchange or disposition of property transaction is from a federal or Pennsylvania obligation, please include the original issue date or DTD date of the obligation in the description of the transaction.
+IMPORTANT: If the sale, exchange or disposition of property transaction is from a federal or Pennsylvania obligation, please include the original issue date or DTD date of the obligation in the description of the transaction.

-of a mutual fund or a fixed investment portfolio trust is not exempt for Pennsylvania purposes.
+caution.
+The gain from the sale of a mutual fund or a fixed investment portfolio trust is not exempt for Pennsylvania purposes.